-You will not be able to use your own electronic devices at Forest Ridge, including cell phones, ipods, ipads, laptops, e-readers or other devices.
+You will not be able to use your own electronic devices at Forest Ridge, including cell phones, iPods, iPads, laptops, mp3 players, tablets, e-readers or other devices.

 How often can I talk to my _____ ?

 You can call your legal contacts (worker, attorney, guardian ad litem) as needed, and within reasonable limits (established by the legal contact).
 Your personal calls are limited only by your approved or unapproved contact list, which is agreed upon by your guardian and worker at the time of your admission.
 You, your guardian, and your worker are always informed of who is on this list and changes can be made to it with the agreement of your worker and guardian.
-Personal calls are limited to twice or three times weekly, depending on your distance from home while at Forest Ridge, who you use the calls for, and if you are a Falcon.
+Personal calls occur daily.
 Details are available in our Student Handbook.
-A student handbook example for parents, along with information parents or guardians may need as their youth is placed at Forest Ridge, is available here: Student & Parent Handbook
+A student handbook example for parents, along with information parents or guardians may need as their youth is placed at Forest Ridge, is available here: 2018 Program Description & Handbook

 How soon and how often are home visits?